Vegetative Allium, Europe’s Core Collection, Safe and Sound

 For details about partners see the Organisation page.

-in vitro plants
+garlic source in vitro culture

-in vitro plants
+garlic source in vitro culture